MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_ImportSolution.md

 ## Exercise 1 - Import Fabrikam solutions

-In this exercise, you will import the main solution into the **Development** environment.
+In this exercise, you will import the main solution into the **Dev One** environment.

 ### Task 1.1 – Main solution

 1. Navigate to `https://make.powerapps.com`

-1. Make sure you are in your **Development** environment.
+1. Make sure you are in the **Dev One** environment.

 1. Select **Solutions**.